 - Difficulty using information right after hearing or learning it (poor working memory)

 Treatment, Recovery and Rehabilitation

 Although there is no cure for schizophrenia, this disease is treatable and patients can lead fulfilling and productive lives.
-Unfortunately, most of them have lack access to treatment and the disease becomes chronic and more severe.
-The problem is, the old-style mental hospitals often don’t provide the treatment that patients with schizophrenia need and a lack of support of family members makes them feel outcasts.
+Unfortunately, most of them lack access to treatment and the disease becomes chronic and more severe.
+The problem is that the old-style mental hospitals often don’t provide the treatment that patients with schizophrenia need and a lack of support from family members makes them feel like outcasts.
 It’s important to seek professionals and check out each prescription they make.

 Treatments help to relieve and eliminate the symptoms of schizophrenia and they usually include:

 - Psychosocial treatment, which is used after an effective medication is found.
 This treatment involves learning and developing the skills that help people with schizophrenia live a fulfilling life – go to school, college, university and work as well as travel and vacation.
 Patients who get regular psychosocial treatment are less likely to be hospitalized or have relapses, and they are more likely to live like ordinary people.

 - Antipsychotic treatment is a must-follow since it helps keep the symptoms of schizophrenia under control and reduces the risk of relapse.
 Antipsychotic medications help to prevent the biochemical imbalances that lead to schizophrenia, albeit you should never take them without consulting a professional.
 Antipsychotics can have a number of serious side effects that range from blurred vision, dry mouth, constipation, dizziness and drowsiness to pacing, muscle control, facial tics, and tremors.
 It may take a lot of time and experiment before you and your doctor will figure out the right medication and dose for you.